krishiv1545/finnovate_project/README.md

 ```

 ### 8. Login using admin creds
-The ones you used during createsuperuser cmd
+Th ones you used during createsuperuser cmd

 ## FOR PROD:-
 Close the server if it is running on Windows terminal, we'll use NGINX+Gunicorn in WSL